 Keshav R. Murugesh was appointed our Group Chief Executive Officer and director in February 2010.
 As CEO he leads the transformation of WNS' business model throughout the years, resulting in the WNS' leadership in digital-led business transformation, with clients investing heavily in Domain, Digital and Data to Insights.
 He also serves on the Board of WNS Cares Foundation, a company that focuses on WNS's CSR arm and sustainability initiatives.
 Prior to joining WNS, Mr. Murugesh was the Chief Executive Officer of Syntel Inc., a Nasdaq-listed information technology company.
 He holds a Bachelor of Commerce degree and is a Fellow of The Institute of Chartered Accountants of India.
 Prior to Syntel, he worked in various capacities with ITC Limited, an affiliate of BAT Plc. between 1989 and 2002.
 Keshav also serves as the Chairperson of Confederation of Indian Industry (CII) UK which is a pivotal entity for Indian industries and the global business community that offers proactive and strategic assistance to Indian companies in UK.
 He also serves as Honorary Co-Chief Mentor and Non-executive member of Project Management Committee for the Kalpataru Center of Entrepreneurship on the "Industry 4.0" domain.
 Presently, he is an Executive Council member of the National Association of Software and Service Companies ("NASSCOM"), an industry association for the IT-BPM sector in India.
 He is also a Charter Member of the Board of Trustees for TiE Mumbai, which is a non-profit organization focused on fostering entrepreneurship though mentoring, networking, funding and incubation and a member on advisory board of Atlas Skilltech University, a self-financed academic university.
-Previously, he held the position of Director at the Data Security Council of India, a not-for-profit, industry body on data protection in India set up by NASSCOM (from 2019 to 2020) and Vice-Chairman of the Executive Council of India, a not-for-profit, industry body on data protection in India set up by NASSCOM (from 2019 to 2020) of which he stepped off on b
+Previously, he held the position of Director at the Data Security Council of India, a not-for-profit, industry body on data protection in India set up by NASSCOM (from 2019 to 2020) and Vice-Chairman of the Executive Council of NASSCOM.
+He was the Chairman of the Audit Committee of NASSCOM (from 2017 to 2018) of which he stepped off on being elected Vice Chairman of NASSCOM.
+He was the Honorary Chairman of The Confederation of Indian Industry - Western India's Education Committee (from 2017 to 2018).
+He also served as a former chairman of the BPM Council at NASSCOM.
+From 2005 to 2011, he was the Chairman of Students in Free Enterprise, which is non-profit organization in India involved in educational outreach projects in partnership with businesses across the globe.
+Mr. Murugesh has been based in the UK since March 18, 2022.
+The business address of Mr. Murugesh is Malta House, 36-38 Piccadilly, W1J 0DP, London, United Kingdom.